MaastrichtU-IDS/fair-enough-metrics/README.md

 3. Once your test is published, register it in existing FAIR evaluation services.

 ## 🧑‍💻 Deploy the API

-The API is built with [FastAPI](https://fastapi.tiangolo.com/), making use of python types annotations.

 First, clone the repository: